shdq/udacity-scholarships/bertelsmann-cloud-track/60-days-udacity.md

 # 60 Days of Udacity Challenge

+### Day 54

+Revisited lesson 2 of the Intel Edge AI course.

+**Link of the day**

+Learn X in Y minutes.
+Take a whirlwind tour of your next favorite language. https://learnxinyminutes.com/

+**Quote of the day:**

+*"First do it, then do it right, then do it better."* — Addy Osmani

+---

 ### Day 53

 I've started to revisit Intel Edge AI course from the start.